andgineer/docker-amazon-dash-button-hack/README.md

 ## Developers

-We use `collections.abc` so min Python3.10
+We use `collections.abc` so minimum Python 3.10

 [API docs](https://andgineer.github.io/docker-amazon-dash-button-hack/docstrings/)

 # Scripts
-To see list of scripts:
+To see the list of scripts:

     make help